anthonyharrison/sbom-manager/README.md

 The type of SBOM to be added is specified using the `--type` parameter.
 JSON formatted SBOMs should have a `.json` file extension.

-A SPDX tag/value file will be generated, if required, for each SBOM file which is added to the repository.

 The `--project` parameter is intended to be used to allow for filtering of SBOMs when querying for data.

 If the `--description` parameter is not specified when adding SBOM files, a default value of 'Not Specified' is assumed.
 This parameter is typically